AincradOT/platform/docs/golden-path.md

 The platform layer exists to:

-* centralise the organisation level decisions
+* centralize the organization level decisions
 * give a single source of truth for environments and state
 * avoid every repo reinventing state backends, secrets and CI auth
-* make onboarding a new engineer a documentation exercise, not archaeology
+* maintain a consistent and well-documented infrastructure that can be managed by a single engineer

 !!! note
     If you are building a short lived prototype, this is optional.
     If you expect your Open Tibia services to live longer than a hackathon, this is strongly recommended.

-## Why GCP and GitHub for this golden path
+## Why GCP, GitHub and Cloudflare for this golden path

-There are three moving parts in this design:
+There are four moving parts in this design:

 * GitHub as the source of truth for code and CI
 * Google Cloud Platform as the control plane for infrastructure
+* Cloudflare for DNS and edge services
-* Terraform as the orchestration tool between the two
+* Terraform as the orchestration tool between them

 GCP is not objectively better than AWS or Azure in all cases.
 It is a good fit here because:

-* GCS is a simple and inexpensive Terraform state backend
+* GCS provides inexpensive Terraform state storage with built-in versioning
-* state locking and versioning are built in without extra components
+* GCS does not provide native state locking - avoid concurrent applies
 * Secret Manager integrates cleanly with Terraform, CI and Ansible
-* Workload Identity Federation with GitHub Actions avoids long lived service account keys
+* Service account keys for CI are simpler than Workload Identity Federation for small teams
-* the organisation and project model is relatively simple for small teams
+* The organization and project model is relatively simple for small teams
-* the idle cost of a minimal organisation, projects and state bucket is low
+* The idle cost of a small organization, projects and state bucket is low

 GitHub is used because:

 * it already hosts most Open Tibia code and tooling
 * GitHub Actions provides OIDC tokens that integrate well with GCP
-* the GitHub provider for Terraform lets the organisation layout be managed as code
+* the GitHub provider for Terraform lets the organization layout be managed as code

+Cloudflare is used for DNS and edge services because:

+* Free tier provides DNS with low-latency global resolution
+* Automatic TLS certificates with renewal (no manual cert management)
+* DDoS protection for web services (game servers exposed directly at TCP layer)
+* API-first design integrates cleanly with Terraform for infrastructure-as-code DNS management
+* Self-service pattern: applications manage their own DNS records via Terraform without platform team bottlenecks
+* Cost: $10-15/year for domain registration, free tier sufficient for DNS and CDN

+The self-service DNS pattern is critical: applications create and destroy DNS records as part of their infrastructure lifecycle.
+This eliminates manual DNS updates and keeps DNS synchronized with actual infrastructure.
+When an application tears down, its DNS records disappear automatically.

 If you ever migrate to another cloud, most of the principles in this document still apply.
 Only the provider specific pieces need to change.